cscalisi/SumUp_Challenge/README.md

 ## Get started

 I went with a simple Dockerization for this project.
 I have put some sample dbt commands wrapped in `docker run` statements in the shell script `docker_build.sh`.
+Make sure to have Docker installed on your machine in order to be able to run the instructions below.
 Please replace the absolute paths in the `bind` options with the appropriate paths for where you downloaded this repo to and for the `profiles.yml` within it.

 If you want to execute all of the commands, simply run: